How To Fix Bad Dog Breath

 Brushing your dog’s teeth is important for maintaining oral health.
 The best way to brush your dog’s teeth is to use an enzymatic toothpaste and a soft-bristled toothbrush designed specifically for dogs.
 It is best to use toothpaste specially formulated for dogs because regular human toothpaste may contain ingredients that can be harmful for your pup.

-Start by introducing your dog to the toothbrush and toothpaste in a positive way.
+Start by introducing your dog to toothbrushes and toothpaste in a positive way.
 Allow him to lick the toothpaste off the brush and gradually build up to gentle brushing.
-Be sure to brush all areas of the teeth and gums and reward your pup after brushing.
+Be sure to brush all areas of the teeth and gums, and reward your pup after brushing.

 It is a good idea to brush your dog’s teeth at least three times a week to maintain good oral health.
 Not only will brushing your dog’s teeth help to improve their breath, but it will also help to prevent future dental-related issues.